The Hubris of "Comfort"

 The Illusion of Safeguards

-First Selectman Don Lowe’s "comfort" with this assessment exposes a staggering detachment from the realities of modern digital warfare.
+First Selectman Don Lowe’s "comfort" with this assessment exposes a severe misunderstanding of modern digital warfare.
 Claiming a town does not need cyber insurance because it has IT safeguards is the equivalent of canceling the fire insurance on Town Hall because you bought a dozen fire extinguishers.

-The threat facing Sherman is neither abstract nor theoretical.
-Across the country, small municipalities are increasingly hunted by ransomware gangs precisely because their digital infrastructure is porous, and eventually, they are forced to pay.
-When a town’s servers are encrypted, the civic apparatus flatlines.
+The threat facing Sherman isn't theoretical.
+Across the country, small municipalities are actively hunted by ransomware gangs because their digital infrastructure is notoriously porous, and eventually, they are forced to pay.
+When a town’s servers are encrypted, the civic apparatus stops.
 Police cannot access dispatch records.
 The tax collector cannot process payments.
-The town clerk is paralyzed.
-And because Sherman is currently moving tens of millions of dollars through its ledgers for the school renovation, the town has never been a more lucrative mark.
+Town Hall is paralyzed.
+And because Sherman is currently moving tens of millions of dollars through its ledgers for the school renovation, the town is a highly lucrative mark.

-This brings us to the terrifying calculus of the administration's decision.
+This forces a harsh calculation.
 If the town's network is compromised tomorrow, the liability is entirely uncapped.

 The Taxpayer's Burden